engmohamedsalah/FloatingTabBar/README.md

 FloatingTabBar
 ========================

-FloatingTabBarController is a view controller that works similarly to the UITabBarController, where the tabs float above the corresponding view controllers.
+The `FloatingTabBarController` is a view controller that works similarly to the UITabBarController, where the tabs float above the corresponding view controllers.

 ![screenshot](http://jonathannesbitt.com/images/FloatingTabBarSample_Map.png "Sample")